 - Creative and effective use of volunteers throughout the organization.

 - Proactive interactions with the external world through collaboration, income generation ventures and other initiatives that strive to achieve diverse and inclusive representation.

 - Meets the legal reporting requirements in all states in which the organization raises funds.

 As recipients and stewards of public funds, transparency is an important attribute of well-managed nonprofits.
 The value that organizational leaders place on integrity in every element of the organization’s work can have a profound influence on organization success over time.
-Sharing mission, program and finance information with the public is a critical part of cultivating that transparency and trust.
-Having appropriate policies in place to address potential conflicts of interest and ensuring compliance with legal and reporting requirements also play a major role in fostering a culture of integrity throughout the organization.
+Sharing mission, program and finance information with the public is a critical part of cultivating transparency and trust.
+Having appropriate policies in place to address potential conflicts of interest and ensuring compliance with legal and reporting requirements also plays a major role in fostering a culture of integrity throughout the organization.